Head‑to‑head · AI customer service

 Solid multilingual support, with strong real-world results in non-English deployments.
 Raw breadth out of the box still goes to aissist.

 The most widely deployed support platform in the world — and one of the most expensive once seats, add-ons and per-resolution fees stack.
-Built for enterprise scale; heavier than many mid-market teams need.
+Built for enterprise scale, not for SMB or mid-market teams.

 Resolution quality